oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 > **Note**: The Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA and Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) do not yet support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.

 > **Note**: If you encounter any issues with long paths when compiling under Windows*, you might have to create your `build` directory in a shorter path, for example `c:\samples\build`.
 You can then run `cmake` from that directory, and provide `cmake` with the full path to your sample directory.

-### In Third-Party Integrated Development Environments (IDEs)

-You can compile and run this tutorial in the Eclipse*IDE (in Linux*) and the Visual Studio*IDE (in Windows*).
-For instructions, refer to [FPGA Workflows on Third-Party IDEs for Intel&reg; oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html).

 ## Examining the Reports